-A Standard Evaluation Cycle is recommended during an experienced teacher's license renewal year.
-During this cycle, the principal would conduct at least three observations, including at least one formal observation and two other observations either formal or informal.
-The principal would rate all elements and all standards on the Summary/End-of-Year Rating Form during the year an experienced teacher renews his/her license.
-As always, an experienced teacher may request a Comprehensive Evaluation Cycle or a principal may require a Comprehensive Evaluation Cycle.
+- A career-status teacher participates in a full evaluation process during the teacher's license renewal year.
+During a full year of evaluation, the principal shall conduct at least three observations, including at least one formal observation and two other observations either formal or informal.
+The principal should rate all elements and all standards on the Summary/End-of-Year Rating Form during the year a career-status teacher renews his/her license.
+(See Appendix C.) - In school years when a career-status teacher is not renewing his/her license, the principal may choose to conduct an abbreviated evaluation.
+As set forth in the above policy, the principal conducts at least two informal observations using the abbreviated rubric and the abbreviated Summary/End-of-Year Rating Form.
+The teacher may request a full evaluation.
+(See Appendix C.)